 The following day, take out the dough and shape into two even balls.
 Roll into two tight balls, closing any seams.
 Place onto a tray and cover, letting it rest for 1 hour.

 In the meantime, preheat the oven to 550 degrees F. If you have a pizza stone, place it in the oven and preheat it for at least one hour.
-If you don’t have a pizza stone, you can also use a baking sheet that has been turned over.
-For the baking sheet, place it in the oven for at 15 minutes to preheat before using.
+If you don’t have a pizza stone, you can also use a baking sheet flipped upside down.
+For the baking sheet, preheat it in the oven for 15 minutes.

 Once you are ready to bake, roll out the pizza dough using your hands.
 Gently press from the center of the dough working your way out.
 You don’t want to use a rolling pin since it will deflate the gas, getting rid of the lovely bubbles in the dough.